Ä¢¹½ÊÓÆµ

 Demographics

-The education level of Newell citizens is a little higher than the average for US cities and towns: 24.78% of adults in Newell have at least a bachelor's degree.
+The population of Newell overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Newell, 24.78% have at least a bachelor's degree.

 The per capita income in Newell in 2022 was $30,791, which is lower middle income relative to South Dakota and the nation.
 This equates to an annual income of $123,164 for a family of four.
 However, Newell contains both very wealthy and poor people as well.